-As far as gender, the female is of course the best, almost to the point of being overpowered.
+As far as gender, female is the best.
 Everyone knows that.

 After selecting a race, you’ll be asked to select a calling.
 In Rift you do not play a character class–you play a calling: Cleric, Warrior, Rogue, or Mage.
 These are like the traditional fantasy RPG classes, but with a big extra level of customization.

-Each calling can collect several souls, each of which give sets of standard skills that are expected in a fantasy RPG.
+Each calling has several different “souls”, each of which give sets of standard skills that are expected in a fantasy RPG.
 You are then allowed to mix and match your souls to make the kind of functionality that you want.

 Quests in Rift are added to a quest tracker located under your mini map by default.
 An asterisk will show when you are close to a quest objective, and green circles may appear on your main map to show the area where you need to go.